Why Engineering at Lancaster?

 Students will gain an understanding of the ways in which energy is captured from renewable sources and produced from fossil fuel reserves, as well as a detailed understanding of wind turbine design.
 The module covers how hydroelectric schemes, tidal barrages and wave energy works and teaches students to make numerate comparisons of the energy available from these sources compared with thermal and nuclear power stations.

 There are four practical exercises associated with this module reflecting the wide scope of the content.
-They include evaluation of the efficiency of an internal combustion engine (requiring groups to partially dismantle the engine, make measurements to determine its compression ratio and valve timings, then reassemble it and perform calculations based on measurements), and economic assessment of a new light rail transport system in the North West.
+They include evaluating the efficiency of an internal combustion engine, which requires a group to partially dismantle the engine and make measurements to determine its compression ratio and valve timings.
+The group will then reassemble it and perform calculations based on their measurements.
+Another exercise involves the economic assessment of a new light rail transport system in the North West.

 The human skeleton, a suspension bridge and a car chassis are examples of structures that are designed to transmit forces from one place to another.
 To do this safely and efficiently it is important to adopt the right arrangement of load-bearing components and to use materials with appropriate strength and stiffness.
 In this module, students will learn about structural forms and beam theory and will develop their ability to analyse engineering problems by calculating internal stress of components in tension, compression and bending, and by applying the Euler buckling theory.
 As a result, students will gain an appreciation of designing simple engineering structures to achieve the required strength and stiffness for a wide range of manufactured products.

 Practical sessions will be delivered in our labs and students will work in groups to design, build and test efficient steel box beams to withstand a set load.
 The exercise comprises application of the analysis techniques learnt in lectures, an element of creative design, sheet metal fabrication and testing, and a final written project report including analysis of the failed beam.